FbW-E10/SPA-Lessons/5-Component/5-Interaction/README.md

 button.addEventListener("click", doSomething);
 ```

-However, we also saw that there is an option to use an event handler inside the HTML element itself.
+However, there is an option to use an event handler inside the HTML element itself.

-Although we decided that we should generally use event listeners instead.
 ​

 ## 1. HTML